ALIENHHY/ALIENHHY.github.io/_pages/Others.md

 Startup Experience
 ======
 ---
-I have co-founded Nanjing Nebulorix Co., Ltd. (南京云之秘境科技有限公司) with my friends in Nov.
+I co-founded Nanjing Nebulorix Co., Ltd. with my friends in Nov.
 2024, looking forward to bring some of our interesting ideas to fruition!

 Students’ Activities
 ======